-- i) Cash flow and fair value interest rate risk - The Board has no significant interest bearing assets or liabilities and as such income and expenditure cash flows are substantially independent of changes in market interest rates. - ii) Foreign currency risk iii) Price risk

-The Board is not exposed to foreign currency risk.
+- Cash flow and fair value interest rate risk The Board has no significant interest bearing assets or liabilities and as such income and expenditure cash flows are substantially independent of changes in market interest rates. - ii) Foreign currency risk The Board is not exposed to foreign currency risk. - iii) Price risk